Frequently Asked Questions

 - Lockhouses 6,10, 21, 22 and 25: https://visitmontgomery.com

 - Lockhouse 28: https://www.visitfrederick.org

 - Is there a store nearby?

 Grocery stores accessible by vehicle can be found relatively near all locations.
 They may not be easily accessible by foot or bike, however.
-Near Lockhouse 28 and 49, there are only smaller convenient stores, while Lockhouses 6, 10, and 22 are located near shopping centers in Potomac, Maryland.
-Lockhouse 25 is located near Poolesville, Maryland.
+Near Lockhouse 28 and 49, there are only smaller convenient stores, while Lockhouses 6, 10, 21, and 22 are located near shopping centers in Potomac, Maryland.
+Lockhouse 25 is located 5 miles from Poolesville, Maryland.